Violation of the Finner inequality in the four-output triangle network: Technical details about correlators

-For the square, we have six different correlators $jjjj$, $jjkk$, $jj00$, $jkjk$, $jkl0$, $j0j0$ and only one linear constraint $j0j0 = 0$, because $j0j0 = j00 \times j00$ and $j00=E_1=0$ is imposed by the symmetries.
+and only one linear constraint $j0j0 = 0$, because $j0j0 = j00 \times j00$ and $j00=E_1=0$ is imposed by the symmetries.
 The matrix $C$ that links the correlators to the probabilities is given in the equation \eqref{matrix_square} with the first line being the normalization.